Sir Robert Laurie, 6th Baronet: Fighting the Ville de Milan

 While sailing off Bermuda on 16 February Cleopatra sighted a sail; this was the 40-gun French frigate Ville de Milan which had sailed from Martinique on 28 January under Captain Jean-Marie Renaud, bound for France with important despatches.
 Despite identifying his quarry as a superior opponent, Laurie ordered a chase.
 Renaud had orders to avoid combat and pressed on sail to escape Laurie.
 The chase covered 180 miles and lasted until the following morning, when Renaud reluctantly came about to meet the Cleopatra, which was overhauling the Ville de Milan.
-The engagement began in earnest at 2.30pm, and a heavy cannonade was maintained between the two frigates until 5pm, when the Cleopatra had her wheel shot away and her rudder jammed.
-The Ville de Milan approached from windward and ran aboard the Cleopatra, jamming her bowsprit over the quarterdeck of the British ship and raked her decks with musket fire.
+The engagement began in earnest at 2.30 pm, and a heavy cannonade was maintained between the two frigates until 5 pm, when the Cleopatra had her wheel shot away and her rudder jammed.
+The Ville de Milan approached from windward and ran aboard the Cleopatra, jamming her bowsprit over the quarterdeck of the British ship and raking her decks with musket fire.
 The British resisted one attempt to board, but on being unable to break free, were forced to surrender to a second boarding party.
 The Cleopatra had 22 killed and 36 wounded, with the loss of her foremast, mainmast and bowsprit.
 The Ville de Milan had probably about 30 killed and wounded, with Captain Renaud among the dead.
 She also lost her mainmast and mizzenmast.
 Three days were spent transferring a prize crew and prisoners, and patching up the ships, before the two got underway on 21 February.